Are you looking for the best meat slicer you can use at home?

 For me, I’d prefer to thaw the meat and sear it to 160 °F to 165 °F before slicing it.
 You’ll prevent cross-contamination, as mentioned earlier.
 This way, you’ll be saving your meat slicer’s blades.

 In short, thaw or cook your meat before putting it under a food slicer.
 Once again, the exception is if you’re using an industrial-grade meat slicer, of course.

 Can I Use a Meat Slicer to Cut Bones and Joints?

 You’ll get a variety of answers on various forums.
 My answer is a resounding “no.” It all has to do with what can happen to your blade whenever you try to cut something that’s too hard.

 Indeed, most meat slicers may be able to cut through bones.
 However, just as in the case of cutting frozen meat, the blade will be dull.

 You might be able to get away with cutting chicken joints.
 Be that as it may, you’ll probably be better off doing the task with a butcher’s knife.
 It isn’t just better for your meat slicer’s blade, but it will also save you time.

 Can I Sharpen the Blade of a Meat Slicer?

 Sharpening the blade of a meat slicer may seem different from sharpening a knife.
 However, the principle is similar.

-When you get a meat slicer, there’s a chance that it comes with a care kit.
+When you get a food slicer, there’s a chance that it comes with a care kit.
 The care kit contains everything you will need for sharpening and cleaning your meat slicer’s blade.